timescale/examples/pi-light/README.md

     scp ./photoresistor.py pi@10.0.1.14:/home/pi

-The `photoresistor.py` script assumes that you're implementing a pull-down resistor on GPIO pin 23.
+    > The `photoresistor.py` script assumes that you're implementing a pull-down resistor on GPIO pin 23.
 You'll need to modify this depending on the specifics of your own sensor configuration.

-Copy systemd started setup in place (be sure to set the TIMESCALEDB_CONNECTION string to reach your TimescaleDB instance)
+Copy systemd started setup in place

     scp ./pi_photoresistor.service /etc/systemd/system

+    > Be sure to set the TIMESCALEDB_CONNECTION string to your Service URI "postgres://..." for your TimescaleDB instance.

 On device, start the service